Actually Free AI Interview Assistants (I Tested 8 of Them)

 My Actual Recommendation

 If you're job hunting and money is tight (when isn't it?), start with LastRound AI's free tier.
-15 monthly credits is enough for several solid mock interview practice sessions.
+15 monthly credits is enough to actually use it for real interviews, not just testing.

 Use Google Interview Warmup for practice sessions.
 It's unlimited and actually helpful for working on how you speak.

-If you need more after that, LockedIn AI's 10-minute daily free access is decent for quick practice sessions.
+If you need more after that, LockedIn AI's 10-minute daily free access is decent for quick prep sessions.

 How to Make Free Credits Last